Youth word of the year (Germany)

 The Youth word of the year (German: Jugendwort des Jahres) is an annual publication which reviews trends in German youth language and names one new or recently popularized word as the most noteworthy.
 The winning word is chosen by a jury under the guidance of publishing company Langenscheidt, who specializes in language reference works.
-The competition has run since 2008, but no word was announced in 2019.
+The competition has run since 2008, with a one-year break in 2019.